-Nonprofits thank their donors with the knowledge that a little recognition can go a long way when it comes time for donations the next year.
+Nonprofits thank their supporters with the knowledge that a little recognition goes a long way when it comes to retaining donors.
 The same applies for matching gifts.
-If you acknowledge a matching gift, you increase the likelihood of that donor submitting a matching gift in the future.
+If you acknowledge this valuable contribution, you increase the likelihood of that donor submitting a matching gift again in the future.

-Many nonprofits use Thank You or Acknowledgment letters to recognize their donors when they make a donation.
-If the donor submitted the matching gift form at the same time as their donation simply modify the letter you were originally going to send to include a message about their matching gift.
+Many nonprofits use tangible thank-you letters and postcards to recognize their donors when they make a donation.
+If the donor submitted the matching gift form at the same time as their donation, simply modify the letter you were originally going to send, and add a section thanking them for their matching gift.

-If the matching gift form is submitted by the donor after the donation acknowledgment goes out you’ll want to additionally acknowledge the receipt of the matching gift form.
-Not only do donors want to know that the form is being processed but it’s an additional opportunity to create a experience without asking for another monetary donation.
+If the matching gift form is submitted by the donor after you’ve sent a thank-you note, you’ll want to send a separate acknowledgement letter about how you appreciate the time they took to complete the match request.
+Not only do donors want to know that their form is being processed, but you’ll also stay fresh on their minds without asking for another donation.

-Similar to acknowledgement letters, postcards are an effective way to say thanks to donors for submitting a matching gift and can be very cost effective.
-Here’s a sample matching gift postcard sent out after the matching gift check has actually been received by the organization (often many months after the match was initially submitted).
+Similar to acknowledgement letters, postcards are a cost-effective way to say thanks to donors for submitting a matching gift.
+Here’s a sample matching gift postcard sent out after the organization received the matching gift check.
+Oftentimes, these are sent once the check is actually received, many months after match forms are initially submitted.